Why Diversity Should Matter to You

 Questions About Diversity

-- Is Illinois State supporting and attracting students from all income backgrounds?
+- Is Illinois State supporting and attracting students from all economic backgrounds?

-Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the income levels of their students.
+Even a school with high racial, ethnic and geographic diversity may not be diverse when it comes to the economic backgrounds of their students.
 To get a better idea of how Illinois State is supporting low-income students check the Financial Aid Page.

-What are you trying to find when it comes to college diversity?
-Speak to the school to see what kind of clubs and support groups are around to stimulate unique perspectives.
+What are you interested in when it comes to college diversity?
+Get in touch with the school to see what type of support groups and clubs are available to encourage unique perspectives.